twse/random-stuff/README.md

 * **FontCreator 9.1** (2014) – The serial key is associated to JUNLAJUBALAM/MPT.

 ## Translations for various programs
-* '''SPFIG''' by Pierre Santoni to Dutch (CP850).
+* **SPFIG** by Pierre Santoni to Dutch (CP850).
 In the distribution only English and French translations are spread.
-* '''Tinke''' by Benito Palacios Sánchez to Italian, Czech and Korean (UTF-8).
-In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations are spread.
+* **Tinke** by Benito Palacios Sánchez to Italian, Czech and Korean (UTF-8).
+In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are spread.